 For thousands of years, the Chinese New Year celebration has marked the beginning of a fresh new start as the year begins.
 With the new beginning, the special day signifies the welcoming of year-round happiness, prosperity, good health, and a long life.
 The following tips for celebrating the Chinese New Year will attract good luck into your home and bring increased harmony and balance into your life.

-Clean and Cleanse Your Home or Office Space
+Clean Your Home or Office for New Year Feng Shui

 It is important to thoroughly clean your home, or office, several days before New Year's day arrives.
 This will cleanse your space of all ill fortune and negative energy that accumulated during the past year.

 Don't Clean on the First Day of the Chinese New Year Celebration

 Never do any housecleaning during the first day of the Chinese New Year celebration.
 It is believed any cleaning on that day will sweep away all of the good luck that just arrived with the New Year.
 Generally, it is best to avoid any housecleaning for the first few days of the new year.

 Perform a ceremony known as the Qi Cleansing Ritual.
 This space-clearing ceremony removes all of the stale and negative energy from your home or office, replacing it with positive energy.
 The auspicious chi that fills your space begins your new year filled with positive feelings and ensures a fresh start with good luck and prosperity.
 To perform the Qi Cleansing Ritual:

 - Stand in the center of a room, your home, or workspace.

 - Completely clear your mind of all thoughts.

 - Use a singing bowl or ring a seven-metal bell until you feel your entire space is one or infused with the sound of the singing bowl, or the ringing of the bells.